 …The sign has never been trademarked, so many many variations have appeared.
 For instance, the Las Vegas ski lovers can see a copy of it at the Ski and Snowboard Resort on Mt.
 Charleston.
 Furthermore, on the Fremont Street Experience, you can see a “Welcome to Fabulous Downtown Las Vegas”.

-On the Strip you can see a lot of them shining day and night.
+On the Strip you can see a lot of shining glitzy day and night.

 I called this one below “January Night Fever” and used it for some cool fashion and accessories designs.
 Check them here: Las Vegas Strip at Night Fashion Design